k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16a_generate_task.md

 ### Retention Period

-This is the retention period set on the generated entities.
+This is the retention period set for the generated entities.
 When this period ends, the entities are **automatically deleted** from Fabric and are no longer available.

 #### Retention Period Values